BramVanroy/trimbed/README.md

 print(report.render())
 ```

-[`examples/`](examples/) has a short runnable script per usage pattern: inspecting a
+[`examples/`](examples/) has a few Python examples: inspecting a
-tokenizer, trimming from must-keep rules alone, trimming over a corpus with the model,
+tokenizer, trimming from rules alone, trimming over a corpus with the model,
-registering your own preset, and driving the stages without the pipeline.
+and registering your own preset.

 ## Configuration

+Everything is focused on composable config files backed by Pydantic.

 ```yaml
 model: codefuse-ai/F2LLM-v2-160M   # Hub id or local path